 The algorithm for doing this translation is the subject of another paper.

-Translating SQL to SPARQL is all well and good however, there are more expressive query languages than SQL that can be translated to SPARQL.
-The SIM query language introduced by Doug Tolbert in his “Shortcourse on Next Generation Systems” at the Oregon Database Forum in February 1988 is one such language.
+Translating SQL to SPARQL is all well and good; however, there are more expressive query languages than SQL that can be translated to SPARQL.
+The SIM query language introduced by Doug Tolbert in his lecture, “Shortcourse on Next Generation Systems,” at the Oregon Database Forum in February 1988 [Tolbert] is one such language.
 This language is being implemented in ReL with the hopes that it will be a more appropriate language for non-experts to use for things like data analysis.
-The SIM language is an object-oriented query language that supports the kind of database systems that will be discussed in Section 6.
+The SIM language is an object-oriented query language that supports the kind of database systems that will be discussed in Section 6, “INFERENCE DISCUSSION”.

 RESTful DISCUSSION

-The case study demonstrated how RESTful, web-based application development can be done in MongoDB, Cassandra, and ReL using the RESTful services of Flask.
+The case study demonstrated how RESTful, web-based application development can be done in MongoDB, Cassandra, and ReL using the RESTful services of Flask [Flask 2014; Flask-RESTful 2014].

-Similarly, the RESTful support facilities found at MongoLab and Cassandra’s CloudCredo to support a DBaaS environment are also available in ReL.
+Similarly, the RESTful support facilities found at MongoLab [Mongolab 2014] and Cassandra’s CloudCredo [CloudCredo] to support a DBaaS environment are also available in ReL.
 As an example, an implementation of a RESTful server API in ReL for the R language can be embedded in any environment that supports the CURL function.
-For instance, we use RESTful ReL in R to access data and convert it to R data frames for analysis.
+For instance, we use RESTful ReL in R [Project 2014] to access data and convert it to R data frames for analysis.
 The same “data model-to-RDF/OWL and SPARQL” translations that were discussed above can be used with Restful ReL.
-Here’s how ReL can be invoked from R to query the emp table discussed in :
+Here’s how ReL can be invoked from R to query the emp table discussed in Section 4, “SQL TO SPARQL DISCUSSION AND EXAMPLES”:

 d <- getURL(URLencode('http://host:port/rest/native/?query="select * from emp"'), httpheader=c(DB='jdbc:oracle:thin:@host:port:sid', USER='user', PASS='password', MODE='rdf_mode', MODEL='model', returnFor = 'R'), verbose = TRUE)